 Local Mandali Programs 2017

-Swami Nirmalananda says, "A yoga community is naturally made up of concentric circles, like people at a beach bonfire.
+The reason I’ve named it “Mandali” is because a yoga community is naturally made up of concentric circles, like people at a beach bonfire.
 Those closest to the fire are the warmest, while those farther away are getting a little cold.
-Each person chooses their proximity, but the best is when someone in an inner ring invites you to come closer."
+Each person chooses their proximity, but the best is when someone in an inner ring invites you to come closer..

-Every month in 2017, we will send you ideas and plans, providing “how to’s” and likely benefits.
+Monthly throughout 2017, your Ashram supports you in creating your own mandali in your local community.
+Each month, we will send you program plans, providing “how to’s” and likely benefits.
 These programs and events create community interaction, both for the attendees and for the yogis who work with you to plan and create the event.
 Yes, please, get your students involved!
 You are in it together.